tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 He looked at me for a second too long.
 “I know,” he said shortly.

 The next day, he apologized.
-Of course he did.
 He said he’d slept badly.
 He said his mother was super intense.
 He said she’d called me something in Greek and that he didn’t want to translate.

 “Translate it,” I said.